 What is Physical Therapy?

-Physical therapy addresses the functional limitations resulting from injuries and diseases, affecting the muscles, joints and bones, as well as neurological (brain, nerves, spinal cord), respiratory (lungs), circulatory (blood vessels) and heart systems.
+Physical therapy addresses the functional limitations resulting from injuries, affecting the muscles, joints and bones, as well as neurological system (brain, nerves, spinal cord).

 The role of physical therapy is to help recover the maximum physical capabilities based on the patient's own recovery potential.
-To achieve this, the physical therapist uses a variety of treatments, such as massage, regulated exercise, electrotherapy (electricity), hydrotherapy (water) and thermotherapy (heat or cold).
+To achieve this, the physical therapist uses a variety of treatments, such as massage, regulated exercise, electrotherapy (electricity) and thermotherapy (heat or cold).